Damian van Bruggen

-Damian van Bruggen (born 18 March 1996) is a Dutch professional footballer who plays for Almere City.
-Mainly a central defender, he can also play as a defensive midfielder or a full-back.
+Damian van Bruggen (born 18 March 1996) is a Dutch professional footballer who plays for Danish Superliga club Vejle Boldklub.
+Mainly a centre-back, he can also play as a defensive midfielder or a full-back.

 Club career

-Van Bruggen moved from Almere City to the AFC Ajax youth academy at the start of the 2011–12 season.
+Van Bruggen moved from Almere City to the Ajax youth academy at the start of the 2011–12 season.
 In March 2013, Van Bruggen signed his first professional contract with Ajax, at the age of 16.

 Van Bruggen made his professional debut for Jong Ajax as a 61st-minute substitute for Ricardo van Rhijn in an Eerste Divisie match against Fortuna Sittard on 16 August 2014.

 He moved on a season-long loan to Eredivisie club VVV-Venlo in August 2017.
+After a successful season, he joined the club on a permanent deal in May 2018.

+Between 2020 and 2022, Van Bruggen played for Croatian clubs Inter Zaprešić and Slaven Belupo, then briefly joined Slovenian side Olimpija Ljubljana in February 2022.
+He returned to his native Netherlands in July 2022, rejoining his first club, Almere City.
+His stint at the club proved rewarding as he played a crucial role in their historic promotion to the Eredivisie during the 2022–23 season, scoring once in 43 league appearances, including the play-offs.
+Under Van Bruggen's captaincy, the team secured their promotion after a victory over Emmen in the play-off finals.

+On 5 July 2024, Danish Superliga club Vejle Boldklub confirmed that they had signed van Bruggen on a deal until 30 June 2026.